Main Areas of Research

 For more information about these programs, please see Dr. Beischel’s article, here.

-Results from our research are not left to linger in scientific publications that may be difficult to obtain or understand.
-As part of our mission, the Windbridge Research Center is dedicated to getting our discoveries into the hands of the people who need them the most.
+Results from our research are not sequestered solely in scientific publications that may be difficult to obtain or understand.
+As part of our mission, the Windbridge Research Center is dedicated to getting our discoveries and other relevant content into the hands of the people who need them the most.
 Through our education efforts, we create specific content tailored to meet the needs of practitioners, clinicians, scientists, and the general public.